iachievedit/StayinAlive/README.md

 # Fair Use

 The song 'Stayin' Alive' by the Bee Gees is copyrighted material.
+Likewise, the song 'Alive' by Pearl Jam is copyrighted material.

-I do not own the rights to the song nor have I been granted permission to use it.
+I do not own the rights to either song nor have I been granted permission to use them.
 However, I believe that using the song in this context constitutes Fair Use as provided for in section 107 of the US Copyright Law.